overture-stack/lyric/packages/lyric-ui/README.md

 | [Vite](https://vitejs.dev/)                                                                          | Library build (ESM + CJS, bundled CSS)            |
 | [Storybook 8](https://storybook.js.org/)                                                             | Component development environment and visual docs |

-The theming system follows a similar [shadcn/ui](https://ui.shadcn.com/) convention: design tokens are declared as CSS custom properties in a `@layer base` block, then referenced by Tailwind via `@theme`.
-Shadcdn uses HSL to apply their themes by default, this implementation will also be able to support other formats.
-Ultimatly, callers can override the full palette simply by redefining the CSS variables in their own stylesheet which will be explained futher in the next section.
+The theming system follows a similar [shadcn/ui](https://ui.shadcn.com/) convention: design tokens are declared as CSS custom properties in a `@layer base` block, then referenced by Tailwind via `@theme`. shadcn uses HSL to apply their themes by default, this implementation will also be able to support other formats.
+Ultimately, callers can override the full palette simply by redefining the CSS variables in their own stylesheet which will be explained further in the next section.

 ### Theming